philhawksworth/sagns.org/src/site/a-duty-officers-day.md

 #### 10 am – 1 pm – further calls come in

 An elderly person would like someone to trim a hedge, another to be visited by a befriender and a third needs shopping done regularly.
 These requests I pass directly to the Section leaders/co-ordinators who will find suitable volunteers and arrange mutually convenient times.
 And so the day continues.
 A few more calls come in.
 I usually wait until I have several jobs to set up and ring our volunteers at lunch-time or late afternoon when they are more likely to be at home.
-No-one gets a black mark for being unavailable, but a note is made on their card so that they are not asked again for the same date.
+No-one gets a black mark for being unavailable.
 When the jobs are set up, I ring the clients to tell them what time they will be picked up.
-Another job for Duty Officers is to telephone the volunteers who are doing a job the next day to remind them of their pick-up time.
+Another job for Duty Officers is to telephone the volunteers who are driving the next day to remind them of their pick-up time.

 #### Before 6 pm